jnzhaooo/jnzhaooo.github.io/_pages/about.md

 * I was born in 1997, Shanxi Province, China.
 I grew up in Changzhi.
 * I am broadly interested in system control and formal methods.
 My current research interests include the following aspects:
   * Formal verification and synthesis of cyber-physical systems
-  * Game-Theoretical Decision-Making in Dynamic Environments
+  * Game-theoretical decision-making in dynamic environments
   * Distributed control of multi-agent systems